 Currently, James is pursuing his PhD with Swinburne Hawthorn Campus with his research focusing on the phenomenon of shadow education (private supplementary tutoring) in Malaysia and the effects of the phenomenon on secondary school students.

-Since joining Swinburne Sarawak, James has been responsible for the development of several law units.
+Since joining Swinburne Sarawak, James has been responsible for the development of several law units and served as a Program Coordinator for the Swinburne Foundation Studies for a number of years.
 Apart from lecturing, James has also undertaken consultation corporate entities.
-He also serves on the University’s Behaviour Risk Assessment and Management Committee and Research Ethics Working Group.
+He also actively contributes toward the overall university community, having served on the University’s Behaviour Risk Assessment and Management Committee and Staff Recreation Club, among others.

 In term of research contribution, James is a founding member of the Swinburne Sarawak Research Ethics Working Group, which has since been upgraded to a sub-committee of the Swinburne University Human Research Ethics Committee.
 Apart from his continuing service on the sub-committee, James is also an Ethics Advisor to researchers at Swinburne Sarawak Campus.

 Apart from on campus contribution, James is also actively involved in the University’s outreach programs to schools.
 He frequently conducts workshops and seminars for secondary schools throughout Malaysia as part of the University’s corporate social responsibility program.

 Outside of academia, James has been involved in youth leadership training and motivation locally and aboard since 2002, a passion which has taken him to Singapore, Indonesia and the United States of America.
 In addition to his position in Swinburne Sarawak Campus, James continues to mentor youths and conduct youth leadership training programs with various non-profit organisations.